Thank you for joining our international project about data visualisation and data-humanism!

-Global Health will be the main theme of this project.
+Global Health was the main theme of this project.
 This theme can be interpreted very broadly.
 You can collect and visualize data about healthcare, but also about COVID-19, air quality, nutrition, mental health, sports and exercise, etcetera.
 This theme is derived one of the Sustainable Development Goals of the World Bank.

 Students with a wide variety of cultural backgrounds from around the globe will work together and exchange data, using their cultural variety as a lens to learn from these differences.